 Estimates for non-response

 There is rigorous follow-up of nonresponding units.
 If enterprises refuse to respond, the unit is reminded of its legal obligation to respond.
 But if the problem persists, imputation process is applied for the unit.
-In non response situation, the annual rate of change of the sectors are used for imputation.
+In non response situation, the change rate of turnover of the sectors are used for imputation.

 Estimates for grossing-up to population levels